webtorrent/instant.io/README.md

 Modify the configuration options in [`config.js`](https://github.com/webtorrent/instant.io/blob/master/config.js) to set the IP/port you want the server to listen on.

-Copy [`secret/index-sample.js`](https://github.com/webtorrent/instant.io/blob/master/secret/index-sample.js) to `secret/index.js` and set the Twilio API key if you want a [NAT traversal service](https://www.twilio.com/stun-turn) (to help peers connect when behind a firewall).
+Copy [`secret/index-sample.js`](https://github.com/webtorrent/instant.io/blob/master/secret/index-sample.js) to `secret/index.js` and update the options in there to a valid TURN server if you want a NAT traversal service (to help peers connect when behind a firewall).

 To start the server, run `npm start`.
 That should be it!